 Casting also reunites De Palma with several familiar faces.
 Most notably that of his two leading performers John Travolta and Nancy Allen, who had previously worked together on Carrie.
 John Travolta performance is easily the most surprising of his career and it only gets more impressive with subsequent viewings.
 Nancy Allen though very good in her role here, her performance often gets overshadowed by John Travolta’s.
 Other recognizable faces in the cast include Dennis Franz in the role of a sleazy pimp named Manny Karp and John Lithgow in the role of a sadistic killer that uses ice picks and piano wire’s to disposes of his victims.
 Ultimately Blow Out is a first class thriller that does not miss a beat as it moves briskly from one shocking moment to the next.

 Blow Out comes on a 50 GB dual layer BluRay.
-The film is presented in a 1080 progressive anamorphic widescreen.
+The film is presented in a 1080 progressive widescreen.
 Overall this is a solid transfer that is on par with Criterion’s region A Blu-Ray release.
 With the main difference between these two transfers being that the Arrow transfer looks slightly brighter.

-This release comes with one audio option, a DTS-HD Mono mix in English.
+This release comes with one audio option, a DTS-HD stereo mix in English.
 Channel separation is strong throughout, with the more ambient aspects of the soundtrack superbly realized.
 Dialog comes through with crystal clear clarity, everything sounds balanced and robust when its needs too.
 Especially Pino Donaggio’s extraordinary score.
 Also included with this release are two subtitle options, a English and English SDH.

-Rounding out the extras is a reversible cover art option and a collectable booklet featuring stills and other promotional related materials and an essay about the film written by Michael Atkinson and a texted based interview / conversion with Brian De Palma and Quentin Tarantino.
+Rounding out the extras is a reversible cover art option and a collectible booklet featuring stills and other promotional related materials and an essay about the film written by Michael Atkinson and a texted based interview / conversion with Brian De Palma and Quentin Tarantino.
 Overall Blow Out gets a first rate release from Arrow Video, highly recommended.

 Note: Arrow Video are also releasing this film in a steelbook edition.